neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 Depending on the route, this can actually be _way_ cheaper than booking last minute.
 If you do this through Megabus, you can later credit the un-used tickets to a future trip.

+#### III.
+Snag overnight trips if you can

+Since you’ll be asleep a majority of the time, you won’t even realize how much time you’ve been on the bus.
+Plus, you avoid paying for a hotel that night. 😉

-### 2. If you travel often, join the rewards programs.
+#### IV.
+If you travel often, play the rewards game.

-Yes, they're irritating to sign up for but if you travel often (for example if you're a college student), being intentional about your trips can pay off.
+Yes, they're irritating to sign up for but if you travel often (for example if you're a college student), being strategic about your trips and using rewards programs can pay off.

-1. Figure out which
-If you make regular trips, signing up for the free accounts pays off.
 Companies like Greyhound and Boltbus offer free rides and rewards with every ride you buy.

+The best strategy here is to first use [Wanderu](https://www.wanderu.com/en/){:target="_blank"} to figure out which bus carrier offers the cheapest price consistently for your route.
+Once you find a carrier, use that carrier exclusively and join their rewards program; most of these reward programs require a good number of rides to reap the benefits.

+If, for example, you join BoltBus'
+Say you're a college student, and between the months of August and May, return home on a $20 bus ride for Thanksgiving, Christmas, Spring Break, and Fall Break (8 roundtrips -- a total of 32 roundtrips and 64 individual trips over 4 years).

+__With a Boltbus or Greyhound rewards program, you end up saving money on 8 of those trips --- ~$160__.
+Not too shabby!

+##### Boltbus Rewards
+Take 8 trips, get 1 free =)

-###### Greyhound Rewards
+##### Greyhound Rewards

 |:--------:|:-------:|:--------:|
 | Book    | Reward    |